jdtoombs/pi-config/README.md

 ## Landing page shortcut

-`extensions/landing.ts` adds a custom landing menu with shortcuts for common actions:
+`extensions/landing.ts` adds a custom animated landing menu that appears on Pi startup and can also be opened manually.

-- New session
-- Resume session
-- Session tree
-- Plan something
-- Write todos
-- Settings
-- Reload config
+The landing menu shows:

+- Up to three recent conversations, excluding the currently open session.
+- A `Start a new conversation` option.

-Open it with:
+Open it manually with:

 ```text
 Alt+Escape